yhz0/SD/README.md

 ## Version information:
 `v1.0`: Supports 2-SLPs with randomness in right-hand side and the technology matrix.
+`v2.0`: Supports 2-SLPs with randomness in right-hand side vector, the technology matrix and cost coefficient vector.

 ## Input file format
 The implementation of accepts stochastic programs described using the SMPS file format: